-Medium boiled eggs is what I like, where the yolk is not completely firm but also not runny.
-They are perfect with a couple slices of sourdough toast.
+I tend to like medium boiled eggs where the yolk is not completely firm but also not runny.
+They are perfect for breakfast.
+It’s almost like eating fried eggs.
+I love them sliced up and put on top of a couple slices of sourdough toast.

 However, if you want to make some tuna salad or egg salad or chop a boiled egg in just a regular green salad, I recommend boiling your eggs until they are hard boiled with firm yolks.